Student-centric advice and objective recommendations

 2. Take the SAT and/or ACT (in the spring)

 Most high schoolers take the SAT and ACT for the first time during the spring semester of their junior year.
 Both exams are widely used by U.S. colleges to make admissions decisions and award scholarships.
 While you can take both exams if you wish, colleges generally accept scores from either exam.
 Check out this guide if you need help deciding between the SAT and the ACT.
-You can take (or re-take) the SAT and/or ACT during the fall of your senior year, but it’s best to complete them earlier rather than later.
+You can take (or re-take) the SAT and/or ACT during the summer before or fall of your senior year, but it’s best to complete them earlier rather than later.

 3. Explore scholarship opportunities (in the spring)